pocha/terminal-codelearn/README.md

 + `single-client.js` Opens a single connection to the server and sends a particular number of messages .
 The time taken for the client to receive the output from the server for each request is recorded in `output-single.dat` file.

-####Benchmark Results
+####Benchmarking Results

-The scripts in Benchmark directory were used to generate the graphs.The server and the client specifications are given below
+The scripts in benchmark directory were used to generate the graphs.The server and the client specifications are given below

 ########1.Server##
    + CPU : Intel Core i7 920 @ 2.67GHz